Any enrolment for the EcoTrail Wicklow® event implies the tacit acceptance of the of the following regulations:

 80k - 250 max

 During the issuing of race numbers, an electronic chip is individually handed over to each runner for timekeeping purposes.
-This must be placed as stipulated in the technical description.
+This race number with the timing chip attached must be placed on your person and uncodered at all timing points.
 Each runner is responsible for the good care of the chip.
 The runner cannot be timed in the following cases:

 not carrying the chip.